 Housing costs in Uniondale are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Uniondale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Uniondale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Uniondale are a mix of both white- and blue-collar jobs.
 Overall, Uniondale is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Uniondale who work in office and administrative support (13.87%), sales jobs (9.42%), and maintenance occupations (8.51%).
+There are especially a lot of people living in Uniondale who work in office and administrative support (13.30%), sales jobs (9.80%), and maintenance occupations (8.09%).

-In terms of college education, Uniondale is nearly on par with the US average for all cities of 21.84%: 20.67% of adults 25 and older in Uniondale have a bachelor's degree or advanced degree.
+The percentage of adults in Uniondale who are college-educated is close to the national average for all communities of 21.84%: 20.97% of the adults in Uniondale have a bachelor's degree or advanced degree.

 Uniondale is an extremely ethnically-diverse town.
 The people who call Uniondale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Uniondale residents report their race to be Black or African-American, followed by White.
 Uniondale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.47% of the town’s residents.
-Important ancestries of people in Uniondale include Jamaican, Irish, Italian, and German.
+People of Hispanic or Latino origin account for 39.81% of the town’s residents.
+Important ancestries of people in Uniondale include Jamaican, Irish, German, and Italian.